Main page

 objects, which means both will have to be supported.

 The ACPI spec now makes no mention of LPIT, but it does look like LPI is its replacement.
-Unfortunately, they made residency counters for each of these states optional, and it so happens that they are missing on my AMD Framework laptop, which is a little annoying for debugging.
+Unfortunately, they made residency counters for each of these states optional, and it so happens that they are missing on my AMD Framework laptop.

-The SPMC or PEP - as far as I'm aware, these are used interchangeably - is the primary device used for interacting with the firmware for S0ix.
+The SPMC or PEP - as far as I'm aware, these can be used interchangeably - is the primary device used for interacting with the firmware for S0ix.

 It uses ACPI ID PNP0D80